michaeljamessmith/michaeljamessmith.github.io/_pages/cv.md

 Education
 ======
 * B.A.
 (Hons.
-1st Class) in History, University of Western Australia, 2018
+First Class) in History, University of Western Australia, 2018
 * M.A. in International Relations, The University of Melbourne, 2021
 * Ph.D in Governance and International Relations, Griffith University, 2025 (expected)